September 13, 2001

 Prejudices are mounting; there's an increase in racial tension in schools, people are buying guns, bomb threats are on the rise and terrorism threats are tossed around nationwide.
 Everyone fears that more terrorism is imminent and people are trying to guess what form, shape and sound it will take.
 We are struggling to understand and process the events of what just happened, and so we want to talk about it.
 And we glue ourselves to the television.

 Logan still isn't open and many airports around the country remain closed.
-There's no confidence in anything right now - communication, the U.S. government, other governments, other people.
+There's no confidence right now.
 People are distracted and tension and sadness looms in the air……everywhere you go.
 I feel so isolated – as if there’s nowhere to turn while others are focused inward and spending time with their families.
 While hearing my grandfather’s voice provided me with some relief, the generation gap made our frames of reference seem that much wider.
 Born in 1916, he has lived through numerous wars, losses, depressions and more hardships than my generation has ever known.
 I remember Pearl Harbor but didn’t “feel” it.

 I want to call someone, reach out, touch something, touch someone and yet don’t know where to go or what to do.